MakeSchool-Tutorials/Makestagram-Swift-V3/P13-Uploading-Photos/content.md

 # Writing Media to Firebase

-In most cases, writing media to Firebase includes three main1steps, in addition to handling the result of the upload.
+In most cases, writing media to Firebase includes three main steps, in addition to handling the result of the upload.
 Here's the simplest example from the *Firebase Storage* documentation:

 ```
 // 1 Media Data in memory